exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Enable development mode for a domain so that permissions are ignored for messages within the domain.

-For example, if dev mode is enabled for xs.user.app, then xs.user.alice can call, publish, subscribe, or register xs.user.bob/ping without having been explicitly granted permission to that endpoint.
+For example, if dev mode is enabled for xs.user.app, then xs.user.app.alice can call, publish, subscribe, or register xs.user.app.bob/ping without having been explicitly granted permission to that endpoint.

 #### Parameters:
  - domain (string) -- domain under which all domains can call each other without needing explicit permissions